denis-g/steam-deck-optimization-guide/README.md

   ![Steam Deck with 4Gb VRAM](assets/tweaks-btrfs-compare.jpg)
 </details>

-> ⚠️ **Warning**: Before installation **read all information on the repo** about this tweak and potential problems like a free space available, and can't go back to ext4 after the conversion process, flatpak issues...
+> 🔴 **Attention**: Before installation **read all information on the repo** about this tweak and potential problems like a free space available, and can't go back to ext4 after the conversion process, flatpak issues...

 To install `SteamOS-Btrfs`:
 1. Switch your Steam Deck to `Desktop Mode`